openfga/openfga/README.md

 Once OpenFGA is running, the playground can be accessed at [http://localhost:3000/playground].

-In the event that a port other than the default `:3000` is required, the `OPENFGA_PLAYGROUND_PORT` environment can be set when starting the instance.
+In the event that a port other than the default `:3000` is required, the `OPENFGA_PLAYGROUND_PORT` environment variable can be set when starting the instance.

 eg: